 "We break down large-scale RF projects into five key areas," opens Steve.
 "Essentially, we're looking at spectrum management, wise hardware choices, maintaining said hardware, careful spectrum monitoring, and the ability to troubleshoot effectively.
 This, at least, is how I break things down."

 "Apart from obtaining information about the RF landscape, an important detail is to collect information about other users requiring spectrum resources during the event.
-Not only other rights holder radio microphone and IEM users such as broadcasters and ENG crews, but also for communication providers such as two-way radio, and any model of duplex communication system that may use the spectrum of interest.
-All of these systems (especially the later), will influence the outcome of an RF solution, and should be included—to some extent—in your solution calculations.
+Not only other licence-holding radio microphone and IEM users, such as broadcasters and ENG crews, but also for communication providers such as two-way radio, and any model of duplex communication system that may use the spectrum of interest.
+All of these systems (especially the latter), will influence the outcome of an RF solution, and should be included—to some extent—in your solution calculations.
 Often all of these systems can be resolved simultaneously in your solution."